Pet Safe Candles Australia: Cats & Dogs (Scent Nation Australia)

 Cats and candles

-Cats can be more sensitive to airborne irritants and concentrated aromatic compounds.
+Cats can be more sensitive to airborne irritants and concentrated aromatic compounds because their livers struggle to process certain compounds (like phenols).
 If you burn a candle in a cat household, keep the room ventilated, keep fragrance light, and keep burn sessions short, especially the first time you try a scent.

 Dogs and candles